londelec/leandcxmlman/source/sections/Document.rst

 :xmlref:`Dark blue used for XML nodes and attributes`

-:underline-bold:`Links to tables and manual sections are bold underlined`
+:leubold:`Links to tables and manual sections are bold underlined`

 :inlinetip:`Notes in green for additional information on how to use attribute/setting`

 :inlineimportant:`Important information on how to use attribute/setting in red`

-:lectext1:`Highlighted text refers to definitions in communication standards`
+:lemonobgtext:`Highlighted text refers to keywords found in communication standards`

 .. tip:: Generic tips in a green box